-There are two types of marital property under Texas law, separate property and community property.
+Under Texas law, marital property consists of separate property and community property.
 Separate property includes property acquired by a spouse before marriage, or by gift or inheritance during marriage.
 Community property is property acquired by either spouse during marriage, except for separate property.
-During marriage, the spouses co-own their community property in equal shares.
+During marriage the spouses co-own their community property in equal shares.

-For example, if there is no Will and the deceased spouse is survived by children from a previous marriage, the deceased spouse’s one-half share of community property passes to his or her surviving children.
+For example, if there is no Will and the deceased spouse is survived by children from a previous marriage, the deceased spouse’s one-half share of community property passes to his or her surviving children and descendants.
 The result is the surviving spouse co-owns the community estate with the deceased spouse’s children.

 When there is no Will, separate property in the estate – property owned before marriage or acquired by gift or inheritance during marriage – is usually divided between the surviving spouse and children, or other heirs at law.
 If the deceased spouse is survived by children, the surviving spouse will co-own separate property with the children.